jaycolosi/Shopify_Internship_TechChallenge/README.md

 ## Question 2:

 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.
+These queries were completed by using the data set found [here.](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL)

 A. How many orders were shipped by Speedy Express in total?
 ANSWER: Speedy Express shipped a total of 54 orders.